How To Pick The Best Gate Automation System For Your Unique Needs

 Articulated Arm Gate Operator

-As articulated arm openers use a two-part arm with an ‘elbow’ joint to connect the motor to the gate, this arm protrudes from the motor.
-This means that there has to be room for the arm to move as the driveway gate opens and closes.
+An articulated arm electric gate opener uses a two-part arm with an ‘elbow’ joint to connect the motor to the gate.
+This arm protrudes from the gate motor body so there has to be room for the arm to move as the driveway gate opens and closes.

 Many homeowners like discrete gate automation systems and articulated arm motors can be more obvious when installed.
 However, many have the control system built into one of the motors.